Fundamental Constructs in Programming Languages: Introduction

 \end{itemize}

+Funcon behaviour is defined using a modular variant \cite{MSOS,Mosses2009IPSOS} of small-step structural operational semantics~\cite{SOS}, based on value-computation transition systems \cite{FOSSACS2013}.
+Any program behaviour that can be modelled by a labelled transition system can, in principle, also be specified by composing appropriately-defined funcons.
+Thus specification by translation to funcons does not, per se, restrict the features of specified languages.
+When the translation of a particular language construct is excessively complicated, however, its design may be questionable.

-The definition of a funcon determines its name, its signature, and its behaviour.
+The definition of a funcon determines its \textit{name}, its \textit{signature}, and its \textit{behaviour}.
 Each funcon name should have a \emph{unique} definition, so that it always refers to the same signature and behaviour, regardless of where the reference occurs.
 To support reuse, funcon definitions need to be \emph{fixed} and \emph{permanent}: changing or removing funcons would undermine the validity of translations that use them.
-In particular, adding a new funcon to a collection must never require changes to the previous definitions.
+In particular, adding a new funcon to a collection must never require changes to the definitions already in it.

 Version control is superfluous for funcons; translations of language constructs to funcons, in contrast, may need to change when the specified language evolves.
-For example, the illustrative language IMP includes a plain old while-loop with a Boolean-valued condition; the following rule translates its execution to the funcon $\NAME{while-true}$, which has exactly the required behaviour: \begin{linenomath*}
+For example, the illustrative language \textsc{Imp} includes a plain old while-loop with a Boolean-valued condition: `$\texttt{while} \texttt{(} \VAR{BExp} \texttt{)} \VAR{Block}$'.
+The following rule translates it to the funcon $\NAME{while-true}$, which has exactly the required behaviour:

-\end{linenomath*} The behaviour of the funcon $\NAME{while-true}$ is fixed.
-But suppose the IMP language evolves, and a $\VAR{Block}$ can now execute a statement `$\texttt{break;}$', which is supposed to terminate the closest-enclosing loop.
-We can extend the translation with the following rule: \begin{linenomath*}
+The behaviour of the funcon $\NAME{while-true}$ is fixed.
+But suppose the \textsc{Imp} language evolves, and a $\VAR{Block}$ can now execute a statement `$\texttt{break;}$', which is supposed to terminate just the \textit{closest} enclosing while-loop.
+We can extend the translation with the following rule: